dcm4che/dcm4chee-arc-cs/docs/networking/specs/storage/storage.rst

 The implementation information for this Application Entity is:

-.. csv-table:: Table 4.2.1.2-5.: DICOM Implementation Class and Version for STORAGE-SCP AE
+.. csv-table:: DICOM Implementation Class and Version for STORAGE-SCP AE
    :file: common/storage-query-retrieve-implementation-identifying-information.csv

 Note that the STORAGE-SCP AE specifies a different Implementation Class UID than that used by the other Application Entities.
 All DCM4CHEE archive AEs use the same Implementation Version Name.
 This Version Name is updated with each new release of the product software, as the different AE versions are never released independently.